joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 thing under the surface.
 They ``feel'' the same to me.
-In fact this is literally true, they both compile to instructions for the EVM (Erlang Virtual Machine) - actually nobody call this the EVM They just say the "Beam" VM but I thing we should start calling this the EVM to distinguish it for the JVM.
+In fact this is literally true, they both compile to instructions for the EVM (Erlang Virtual Machine) - actually nobody call this the EVM They just say the "Beam" VM but I think we should start calling this the EVM to distinguish it for the JVM.

 Why do Erlang and Elixir have the same ``semantics''?
 The reason has